Luca Andrada

-Luca Javier Andrada (born 22 April 2001) is an Argentine professional footballer who plays as a midfielder for Greek Super League 2 club AEL, on loan from Racing Club.
+Luca Javier Andrada (born 22 April 2001) is an Argentine professional footballer who plays as a midfielder for Greek Super League club AEL.

-Professional career
+Career

 Andrade joined the youth academy of Racing Club at the age of 7.
 On 19 January 2020, Andrada signed his first professional contract with Racing Club.
-Andrada made his professional debut with Racing Club in a 1-1 Argentine Primera División tie with Defensa y Justicia on 20 November 2019.
+Andrada made his professional debut with Racing Club in a 1–1 Argentine Primera División tie with Defensa y Justicia on 20 November 2019.
 In January 2022, Andrada joined Estudiantes de Buenos Aires on a one-year loan deal.